Do you have that odd feeling that there is more potential in you than you’re currently using in your life?

 What does this thought change for you, right now?

-To go into this further, you might like to check Pat Edward’s blog page Exploring the Hero’s Journey.
+It’s absolutely worth it!
+Here’s an expert on the matter: You might like to check out Pat Edward’s blog page Exploring the Hero’s Journey.

 You might also want to have a look at her wonderful book Exploring the Magic of Your Hero’s Journey.
 Pat is a great writer and speaker, and was my buddy in Barbara Sher’s WriteSpeak 2017, covering the Hero’s Journey in an animated and encouraging way.